 GM Giron, now in his late 80s, used his FMA skills in WW2 as part of the “eyes & ears” for General MacArthur’s return to the Philippines.
 His book “Memories Ride the Ebb of Tide” is required reading for any serious student of the FMA.
 We haven’t trained with him very much, but each and every occasion is treasured.
 His presence inspires.

 Manong Ramiro Estalilla is the heir and GM of the distinctive and interesting Kabaroan system.
 Although my training with GM Estalilla is quite minimal, I wish to credit him with stimulating my thinking on the subject of range.
 His influence is particularly felt in the DBMA concept of snake range and stick squared range.

 I trained with Paul Vunak from approximately 1983-86.

 I have received training of lasting value from Tuhon Chris Sayoc.
-Sayoc Kali is an “all blade, all the time” five generation family system that has been very low profile.
-Not only is Tuhon Chris a deadly man in his own right, but he produces them as well.
+Sayoc Kali is an “all blade, all the time” five generation family system.
+Not only was Tuhon Chris a deadly man in his own right, but he produced them as well.